NickCraver/nickcraver.github.com/blog/_posts/2017-05-22-https-on-stack-overflow.markdown

 There's one more critical piece of archaeology here: our internal domain is `ds.stackexchange.com`.
 Why `ds.`?
 I'm not sure.
 My assumption is we didn't know how to spell data center.
 This means `includeSubDomains` automatically includes *every internal endpoint*.
-Now most of our things are `https://` already, but making everything need HTTPS for even development from the first moment internally will cause some issues and delays.
+Now, most of our things are `https://` already, but making everything need HTTPS for even development from the first moment internally will cause some issues and delays.
 It's not that we wouldn't want `https://` everywhere inside, but that's an entire project (mainly around certificate distribution and maintenance, as well as multi-level certificates) that you really don't want coupled.
 Why not just change the internal domain?
 Because we don't have a few spare months for a lateral move.